 - After a flood, do not use the appliance if any part has been submerged.
 Damage to appliances that have been submerged can be quite severe and pose numerous safety risks. - Every appliance that has been submerged must be replaced.

-MARNING: Risk of explosion!
 For your safety

-Do not store or use gasoline or other flammable, combustible or corrosive vapors and liquids in the vicinity of this or any other appliance.
+▶ Do not store or use gasoline or other flammable, combustible or corrosive vapors and liquids in the vicinity of this or any other appliance.